 (b) if the document is completely or partly illegible or if any of the details on the cover sheet required under subregulation (5) are illegible.

+[Regulation 47 amended: SL 2022/100 r.
+31.]

-48. Court’s seal applied electronically, effect of
+48. Court’s seal may be applied electronically

-If the Court issues a document in an electronic form that bears a facsimile of the Court’s seal, the sealed document as it appears electronically, or as it appears when printed on paper, is to be taken to have the same effect as if the Court’s seal had been lawfully applied to it by hand by an officer of the Court, unless there is evidence that the document was not issued by the Court.
+If the court issues a document in an electronic form that bears a digital version of the court’s seal, the sealed document as it appears electronically, or as it appears when printed on paper, is taken to have the same effect as if the court’s seal had been lawfully applied to it by hand by an officer of the court, unless there is evidence that the document was not issued by the court.

+[Regulation 48 amended: SL 2022/100 r.
+32.]

 49. Clerk’s refusal to accept documents

-(1) If a clerk refuses to accept a document delivered or sent to the Court then the document is to be taken not to have been lodged.
+(1) If a clerk refuses to accept a document delivered or sent to the court then the document is taken not to have been lodged.

-(2) If a clerk refuses to accept a document that was sent to the Court electronically or by fax, the Court must give to the party notice of the refusal.
+(2) If a clerk refuses to accept a document that was sent to the court electronically or by fax, the court must give to the party notice of the refusal.

-(3) In an application under the Magistrates Court Act 2004 section 17(3) for leave to lodge an originating claim, the party wanting to lodge the claim is to be taken to be a party to a case for the purposes of making the application.
+(3) In an application under the Magistrates Court Act 2004 section 17(3) for leave to lodge an originating claim, the party wanting to lodge the claim is taken to be a party to a case for the purposes of making the application.

+[Regulation 49 amended: SL 2022/100 r.
+33.]

 Part 9 — Serving documents

 Division 1 — General

-50. “Serve”, meaning of
+50. Meaning of serve

 If these regulations require a party to serve a document —

-(a) the party must serve a copy of the document returned after lodgment bearing the seal of the Court; and
+(a) the party must serve a copy of the document returned after lodgment bearing the seal of the court; and

 (b) unless the regulations provide otherwise, the party must serve it on each other party.

+[Regulation 50 amended: SL 2022/100 r.
+48.]

 51. Personal service

 Where these regulations require a person or body to be served personally, the person or body must be served —